 These control the inclusion or exclusion of keywords in a query by using operators such as AND, OR, and NOT.

 Cluster

-In Solr, a cluster is a set of Solr nodes managed as a unit.
-They may contain many cores, collections, shards, and/or replicas.
-See also #SolrCloud.
+In Solr, a cluster is a set of Solr nodes operating in coordination with each other via ZooKeeper, and managed as a unit.
+A cluster may contain many collections.
+See also SolrCloud.

 Collection